JNaveenRoshan/Splunk_tutorial_materials/Deployment_Server/Part_2/Readme.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To get Splunk up and running follow these simple steps.
+To get Deployment Server up in Splunk and send apps/data follow these simple steps.

 ### Prerequisites